-Matt Damon and his fellow actors convince us that they are on the racetrack during the 1960’s, and they are pushing their machines to their absolute limits.
+Mr. Jason Bourne and his fellow castmates convince us that they are on the racetrack during the 1960’s, and they are pushing their machines to their absolute limits.

-So, what’s our conclusion for this Ford v Ferrari movie review?
+So, what’s our conclusion?
 Watch it now with your volume turned up to 10.